bigtreetech/BIGTREETECH-SKR-mini-E3/firmware/V1.2/readme.md

 which is the PlatformIO plugin, and then click "Open Project" to open the project.![image](https://user-images.githubusercontent.com/25599056/60634053-0aee5d80-9e40-11e9-9658-7cac8b6d1002.png)
 ### If you are using the official Marlin 2.0 version, you need the following additional changes
 * After opening the project, go to the platformio.ini file and change the default environment from megaatmega2560 to STM32F103RC_bigtree_NOUSB, `env_default = STM32F103RC_bigtree_NOUSB`
+* If you use the latest bugfix-2.0.x change the default environment from megaatmega2560 to STM32F103RC_bigtree, `env_default = STM32F103RC_bigtree`

  ![image](https://user-images.githubusercontent.com/38851044/69534016-f4de6680-0fb3-11ea-972f-5daae3643061.png)